Visit a charming town on Whidbey Island in Washington State.

 1. Explore charming shops along First Street.

-Enjoy incredible water views while wine tasting at Ott & Hunter Wines, visit the Chocolate Flower Farm gift shop, or browse the Rob Schouten Gallery.
-Treat yourself to something delicious at Sprinklz Ice Cream Parlor.
+Enjoy incredible water views while wine tasting at Ott & Hunter Wines, then treat yourself to something delicious at Sprinklz Ice Cream Parlor.

 The boat ramp at Phil Simon Memorial Park at the marina, is a great place to launch a kayak.